1. Where are you located?

 4. I’m a student and I want a house or apartment for the upcoming school year.
 When is the best time to start the rental process?

-We begin to market our student rentals in late January and early February for leases beginning the following spring and summer.
+We begin to market our student rentals in the late fall and winter for leases beginning the following spring and summer.
 Use the “I am an undergraduate” feature on our search page to see which properties are available as student rentals.
 We may have additional rentals coming available through out the spring months.
-For these reasons, check our available listings frequently during those months, or call us at (919) 401-9300 x.
-100 to find out what we have available.
+For these reasons, check our available listings frequently during those months.

 6. I have a pet.
 Do you have properties that allow pets?